 Other risk management strategies

 There are other risk management strategies to consider when trading.
-First, you should consider your leverage.
+First of all, you should consider your leverage.
 Leverage refers to a loan that your broker extends to you in order to maximize your profits.
 In most cases, a high leverage will lead to more profits.

 But it will also expose you to more losses if your trade goes south.
 Therefore, we recommend that you start your trading journey with a small amount of leverage and then increase it as you gain more experience.